samuelroland/dme/docs/paradigm-implementation-report.typ

 - `export` responsible for PDF export (not implemented)

 Then we use this library in the desktop app which is separated in 2 main parts
-1. The frontend (`app/src`), is the VueJS application written in TypeScript
++ The frontend (`app/src`), is the VueJS application written in TypeScript
-1. The backend (`app/src-tauri`) in Rust using Tauri.
++ The backend (`app/src-tauri`) in Rust using Tauri.
 It defines some commands (some functions accessible by the frontend code) using the core library.

+Some integrations tests (`app/core/tests`) are testing the core library but only access public interfaces like external code.

 == Implementation